Skip to content

 capiscio.badge.jti Badge identifier, if present

-capiscio.auth.level badge, apikey, or anonymous
+capiscio.auth.level badge+envelope, badge, apikey, or anonymous

 capiscio.target Tool identifier